INDIAN HILLS MIDDLE SCHOOL

 IHMS offers several academic and behavioral supports.

-Backpacks need to be of minimal size and should only contain the necessary school materials required for each student’s schedule.
+Backpacks need to be of minimal size (not to exceed 16” H x 14” L x 5” W) and should only contain the necessary school materials required for each student’s schedule.
 With the advantage of Chromebooks being the primary educational tool needed, other items should complement/supplement the needs for the school day.
 Backpacks should be secured in the student’s locker when not in use.
 Backpacks are not allowed in the cafeteria during lunch.

 Indian Hills Middle School has a cafeteria where our students may enjoy breakfast and lunch in a healthy, pleasant environment.
-Nutritional breakfasts and lunches are available to students at no cost.
+Nutritional breakfasts and lunches are available to students at a minimal cost.

 After finishing their lunch and if weather permits, students may exit the cafeteria and stay within the southwest end of the campus.
 No food may be taken outside the designated eating areas.
 Reminder to parents and students: IHMS has a closed campus policy for lunch.
 Students must be checked out through the attendance office by a parent or guardian to leave at lunch.
 We will not be able to accept food deliveries from food delivery services and are not responsible for undelivered food.
 Parents may drop off lunches to the main office if necessary.

 The Student Center is located near the Main Office.
 Staffed by caring, qualified counselors, the Student Center is prepared to assist when problems of an educational, vocational, or personal nature arise.
 Students, parents, and staff members are encouraged to seek assistance by contacting the counseling secretary for appointments.
-A school psychologist and a licensed social worker are also available for students with more specialized needs.
+A school psychologist, a licensed social worker, and a contracted therapist are also available for students with more specialized needs.

 Students are assigned to a school counselor according to the first letter of their last name.